Dadudekc/Thea/README.md

 python main.py test          # Run all tests python main.py scrape        # Test scraping functionality python main.py template      # Test template engine

+# List CLI tools stored in the new Tools Database
+# (This does not load the GUI or any heavy modules)
+dreamos tools list
 ```

 ## 📁 **Project Structure**